 12. And when He saw her, Jesus called her to Him and said to her, "Woman, you have been loosed from your infirmity."
 13. Then He laid His hands on her; and immediately she was made straight, and she glorified God (Luke 13:12 - 13).

 The "spirit of infirmity" was likely either a demonic spirit who made the woman suffer (e.g. Satan causing Job and Apostle Paul to suffer physically) or possibly a mild form of demon possession (Luke 13:16).
+The man who was the head of the synogogue was not at all pleased with how Jesus behaved and sought to correct him in public.

 The above angry reply by the synagogue ruler regarding the miracle he witnessed shows, once again, how distorted the Jews understanding of God's commandments had become.
 Jesus, after a stinging rebuke of some religious leaders for upholding traditions they said represented God's will, summed up his criticism of them by stating the following.